 "How can one talk about revealing information of the investigation to the President after information from the investigation was shown on television?"
 Kuznetsov asked.
 "It is therefore clear that this criminal case has one aim – to pressure the lawyers and deprive Akhmedov of his defence."

 What next for prosecution of lawyers for doing their duty?

-After Major Duskaziyev opened the case, the KNB secret police then handed it via Astana's Prosecutor's Office to Astana Police for investigation.
+After Major Duskaziyev opened the case, the NSC secret police then handed it via Astana's Prosecutor's Office to Astana Police for investigation.
 "We don't know who the case has been assigned to at Astana Police," Kuznetsov told Forum 18.

 Despite repeated calls to Astana Police on 30 March, including to its Investigation Department and Central Chancellery for criminal cases, no official would give Forum 18 any information on the criminal case against Kuznetsov and Kononenko.

 Astana's Prosecutor's Office told Forum 18 on 3 April that the case against the lawyers had been handed to Asilzhan Gabdykaparov of the General Prosecutor's Office.
 His telephone went unanswered each time Forum 18 called the same day.

 Cancer sufferer Akhmedov detained and tortured, not hospitalised

 On 20 January Akhmedov was ordered to be held in two months' pre-trial detention, even though a report from the National Scientific Centre for Oncology and Transplantation (the national cancer centre) "recommends an operation and requests that Akhmedov undergo an examination before being hospitalised".

 The pre-trial detention of a cancer sufferer who needs to be hospitalised violates the United Nations (UN) Standard Minimum Rules for the Treatment of Prisoners (known as the Mandela Rules) (see F18News 2 February 2017 http://www.forum18.org/archive.php?article_id=2252).